oracle/graal/truffle/docs/splitting/Splitting.md

 }
 ```

-As you can see, the source of the polymorphism was split, but that did not solve the issue, since both slits still call the same `add` function and the polymorphism remains.
+As you can see, the source of the polymorphism was split, but that did not solve the issue, since both splits still call the same `add` function and the polymorphism remains.
 This is where the algorithms return value comes in to play.
-If the algorithm was successful in finding a target to mark than all the transitive callee's of that target need to be marked "needs split" as well.
+If the algorithm was successful in finding a target to mark then all the transitive callee's of that target need to be marked "needs split" as well.
-With this final step in place, the final run time result of our splitting approach for the previous example can be represent as the following source code:
+With this final step in place, the final run time result of our splitting approach for the previous example can be represented as the following source code:

 ```
 function add(arg1, arg2) {